PoemMaster13/PoemMaster13.github.io/a-higher-allowance.md

 # A Higher Allowance

 A higher allowance?
-I think theres a lesson to be taught.
+I think there's a lesson to be taught.

 A higher allowance?
 Definetly not.

 A higher allowance?
-Your making me mad!
+You're making me mad!

 A higher allowance?
-SHUT UP I'M YOUR DAD!
+SHUT UP, I'M YOUR DAD!